Cost Calculation and Global Pricing Strategy: a Real-world Case Study 🌐

 Soviet critics like Ludwig Von Mises and F.A Hayek pointed out the rigidity of prices, which did not reflect supply-demand conditions.
 In the absence of monetary calculation, Mises argued it would still be possible to have a system of exchange for consumption goods.
 Comrades could still barter with each other.
 However, no such system existed for capital goods.
 Since the state holds all capital goods, exchanges between enterprises were essentially just a relocation of state property.
 This left Gosplan with no means to determine whether production was efficient or inefficient.

-The planners claimed that it was not their job on the price mechanism but to ensure a balance between supply and demand.
-But due to the bureaucracy and vast complexities of their task, these made it impossible to monitor the distribution of the resources.
+The planners claimed that it was not their job to regulate the price mechanism but to ensure a balance between supply and demand.
+But due to the bureaucracy and vast complexities of their task, it was impossible to monitor the distribution of the resources.

 Monetary planning process

 After Gosplan calculated the sum of the country’s resources and facilities, the second step was to find any mismatches between levels of outputs of one material used as an input with another part of the economy – i.e., to identify differences between supply and demand within the economy.